La Grande station (Union Pacific Railroad): History

 The Oregon Railway and Navigation Company built the railroad through La Grande, completing the line in 1884.
 The line was built from the west to connect with the Oregon Short Line Railroad at Huntington, Oregon.
 This offered connections with the Union Pacific Railroad, allowing connecting service to points as far as Omaha, Nebraska.
 La Grande was established as a "division point" for the railroad, and a rail yard, roundhouse, and other maintenance shops were also established near the depot.
 By 1890, both railroads were controlled by the Union Pacific, and it was established on its main line to Portland and Seattle.
 A branch line was also constructed from La Grande to Elgin in 1890, and extended to Joseph in 1908.
 The addition of the railroad to La Grande was seen as an "enormous influence" and it was estimated that a quarter of homes in the city were owned by railroad employees in 1925.

 The first depot in La Grande was built in 1884, but was destroyed in a fire c.
 1890.
 The second depot was destroyed in 1904, and a third depot was built to replace it, near Jefferson Street and Depot Street.
-The existing structure opened in December 1930 and was built out of stone, in contract to the previous three wooden depots.
+The existing structure opened in December 1930 and was built out of stone, in contrast to the previous three wooden depots.
 The 1930-built station was designed in a Mediterranean Revival style by architect Gilbert Stanley Underwood, who designed twenty other Union Pacific stations across the country.
 It was noted as one of Underwood's last stations designed, due to the Great Depression in the 1930s.
 The station was built with two floors, with the ground floor containing waiting rooms, a ticket office, bathrooms, and baggage/freight areas.
 The second floor was not for public use, and used for Union Pacific offices.
 The exterior of the second floor contained terracotta panels, with "La Grande" and the logo of Union Pacific inscribed.